irfanghapar/rice-rescue/README (1).md

 **Note:** Flutter 3.0.0+ is required!

-The latest Flutter version can be installed via command line.
+The latest Flutter version can be installed via the command line.
 This is useful if you want to run the installations automatically or play with the latest code.
-To update the Flutter SDK use the flutter upgrade command:
+To update the Flutter SDK use the `flutter upgrade` command:

 ```bash
 $ flutter upgrade